-“We have the California Coastal sage scrub, which has been the main goal of the Conservancy to replace and restore it,” Raue said.
+“We have the California Coastal sage scrub, which has been the main goal of the Conservancy to replace and restore it,” Anke Raue said.
 “We are trying to restore things by the way the land was years ago.”

 #14.
 White Point Nature Preserve—Grasslands Loop

 Just 1.1 miles, the trail is handicapped-accessible throughout the grassland.
-The newly restored preserve, which has native grasslands that were once common across the country, are home to many native species, including meadowlarks.
+The newly restored preserve, which has native grasslands that were once common across the country, is home to many native species, including meadowlarks.
 You’ll also see many different types of butterflies and dragonflies.

 #15.
 Long Point—Terranea Walk

 Formally the site of Marineland of the Pacific, movies such as Charlie’s Angels and Pirates of the Caribbean have been filmed at the location.
 At the bottom of the trail, you’ll see a good-sized cave.
 It served as the Bat Cave in the Batman television series.